MicrosoftDocs/visualstudio-docs/docs/python/managing-python-projects-in-visual-studio.md

 ## Add files, assign a startup file, and set environments

 As you develop your application, you typically need to add new files of different types to the project.
-Adding such files is done by right-clicking the project and selecting **Add** > **Existing Item** with which you browse for a file to add, or **Add** > **New Item**, which brings up a dialog with a variety of item templates.
+Adding such files is done by selecting and holding (or right-clicking) the project and selecting **Add** > **Existing Item** with which you browse for a file to add, or **Add** > **New Item**, which brings up a dialog with a variety of item templates.
 As described on the [item templates](python-item-templates.md) reference, options include empty Python files, a Python class, a unit test, and various files related to web applications.
 You can explore these options with a test project to learn what's available in your version of Visual Studio.

 Each Python project has one assigned start-up file, shown in boldface in **Solution Explorer**.
 The startup file is the file that's run when you start debugging (**F5** or **Debug** > **Start Debugging**) or when you run your project in the **Interactive** window (**Shift**+**Alt**+**F5** or **Debug** > **Execute Project in Python Interactive**).
-To change it, right-click the new file and select **Set as Startup Item** (or **Set as Startup File** in older versions of Visual Studio).
+To change it, select and hold (or right-click) the new file and select **Set as Startup Item** (or **Set as Startup File** in older versions of Visual Studio).

 > [!Tip]
 > If you remove the selected startup file from a project and don't select a new one, Visual Studio doesn't know what Python file to start with when you try to run the project.
 In this case, Visual Studio 2017 version 15.6 and later shows an error; earlier versions either open an output window with the Python interpreter running, or you see the output window appear but then disappear almost immediately.
 If you encounter any of these behaviors, check that you have an assigned startup file.
 >
-> If you want to keep the output window open for any reason, right-click your project, select **Properties**, select the **Debug** tab, then add `-i` to the **Interpreter Arguments** field.
+> If you want to keep the output window open for any reason, select and hold (or right-click) your project, select **Properties**, select the **Debug** tab, then add `-i` to the **Interpreter Arguments** field.
 This argument causes the interpreter to go into interactive mode after a program completes, thereby keeping the window open until you enter **Ctrl**+**Z** > **Enter** to exit.

 ::: moniker range="vs-2017"
 A new project is always associated with the default global Python environment.
-To associate the project with a different environment (including virtual environments), right-click the **Python Environments** node in the project, select **Add/Remove Python Environments**, and select the ones you want.
+To associate the project with a different environment (including virtual environments), select and hold (or right-click) the **Python Environments** node in the project, select **Add/Remove Python Environments**, and select the ones you want.
 ::: moniker-end
 ::: moniker range=">=vs-2019"
 A new project is always associated with the default global Python environment.
-To associate the project with a different environment (including virtual environments), right-click the **Python Environments** node in the project, select **Add Environment..**, and select the ones you want.
+To associate the project with a different environment (including virtual environments), select and hold (or right-click) the **Python Environments** node in the project, select **Add Environment..**, and select the ones you want.
 You can also use the environments drop-down control on the toolbar to select and environment or add another one to the project.

 ![Add Environment command on the Python toolbar](media/environments/environments-toolbar-2019.png)
 ::: moniker-end

-To change the active environment, right-click the desired environment in **Solution Explorer** and select **Activate Environment** as shown below.
+To change the active environment, select and hold (or right-click) the desired environment in **Solution Explorer** and select **Activate Environment** as shown below.
 For more information, see [Select an environment for a project](selecting-a-python-environment-for-a-project.md).

 ![Activating an environment for a Python project](media/projects-activate-environment.png)